-David married at least four other wives during the 1850s and took Isabella and one other wife to Washoe Valley Nevada where a child from his second marriage was born.
-By 1860 they were still living in Washoe and identified in a census record with Isabella, Charlotte, and children.
-One child named Sarah, age 17, was born in England, and was identified as "adopted."
+David married at least four other wives during the 1850s and took Isabella and his last wife, Charlotte, to Washoe Valley Nevada where a child from that marriage was born.
+By 1860 they were still living in Washoe and identified in a census record with Isabella, Charlotte, and children including an adopted child and a son from David's plural wife Sarah Foxall who left the child with his father to raise.